nrfconnect/sdk-nrf/samples/peripheral/radio_test/README.rst

 You can use any one of the development kits listed above.

 .. note::
-   On nRF5340 DK, the sample is designed to run on the network core and requires the :ref:`nrf5340_remote_shell` running on the application core.
+   On nRF5340 DK and nRF7002 DK, the sample is designed to run on the network core and requires the :ref:`nrf5340_remote_shell` running on the application core.
    This sample uses the :ref:`shell_ipc_readme` library to forward shell data through the physical UART interface of the application core.

 The sample also requires one of the following testing devices: